UM-A2SRL/AePW3-LDWG/04_2023_JFS_Riso_Cesnik/01_Static_Aeroelastic/01_Configurations/README.txt

 static_aeroelastic_aoa5_U30_UM_NAST_lin_nf = linear kinematics and nonfollower aerodynamics

+Results labeled as UVLM are for the beam model coupled with the VLM (UM/NAST-VLM model) and are fully nonlinear (nonlinear kinematics and follower aerodynamics)

+Results labeled as GFEM are for the built-up FEM subject to converged UM/NAST-VLM loads analyzed in SOL 400 and are fully nonlinear (nonlinear kinematics and follower aerodynamics)

 All the other static aeroelastic results reported in Riso and Cesnik, Journal of Aircraft, 2023 are in that folder.